 Learning to pump efficiently, correctly, and comfortably can initially feel overwhelming.
 Here are sixteen must-know breast pumping tips every new mom should know.

-Whether you’re heading back to work, increasing your supply, trying to build a milk stash, or exclusively pumping and bottle feeding, it’s essential to know what you’re doing when using your breast pump.
+Whether you’re heading back to work, increasing your supply, building a milk stash, or exclusively pumping and bottle feeding, it’s essential to know what you’re doing when using your breast pump.

 Jump to a section: